cesarsotovalero/cesarsotovalero.github.io/_posts/2017-10-26-how-i-beat the-ielts-academic-with-just-a-month-of-self-training.md

 The Reading Test takes 1 hour, and your task is to read passages of text and to answer questions according to what you have learned.
 It consists of 3 text passages and has 40 questions in total.
 Your job is to read the passages and either answer questions, label diagrams, complete sentences, or fill gaps.
 For every type of task, there are instructions and an example.
 Passages are taken from books, newspapers, magazines, and the topics are very diverse, from scuba diving to space exploration.
 Passages progress in difficulty, with the first being the easiest and the third the hardest.

 As I said before, time is your greatest enemy.
 In the Listening Test you don’t need to care about time, but the Reading Test is a different story.
 You need to manage it very carefully yourself.
 Be smart, due to the progress in level of difficulty, spend 15 minutes on the first passage, 20 minutes on the second and 25 on the last one.
-In each passage set aside 2 minutes to copy your answers to the [Answer Sheet](https://cesarsotovalero.github.io/files/IELTS_Reading_Answer_Sheet.pdf).
+In each passage set aside 2 minutes to copy your answers to the [Reading Answer Sheet](https://cesarsotovalero.github.io/files/IELTS_Reading_Answer_Sheet.pdf).

 Here is a list of tips and tricks I learned during my training for the Reading Test: